Print

 Instructions

-4. When the beans have cooled to room temperature, place them in a large mixing bowl with the koji rice, 1/2 cup of salt, and reserved cooking water.
+4. When the beans are cooled, place them in a large mixing bowl with the koji rice, 1/2 cup of salt, and the reserved cooking water.
+(I have a video showing all the steps to making miso in the section above).

 5. Mash everything together by hand or with a potato masher.
 You want the rough texture of hand mashing, so don’t be afraid to get your hands dirty.
-Then pack the mashed beans and rice into fermentation container.
-Make sure you have at least 1 inch of the headroom because the liquid will bubble up during the fermentation.
-See the section above for different fermentation container options.
+Pack the mashed beans and rice into a jar or crock.
+I typically divide the mixture between two 1-quart jars.
+Make sure you have at least 1 inch of the headroom at the top of the jar because the miso will bubble up during the fermentation.

-6. Sprinkle another teaspoon of salt on the top of the packed in beans and rice.
+6. Sprinkle another teaspoon of salt on top of the pack of beans and rice.
+Cover the miso with a piece of parchment paper or plastic wrap.

 7. Use a weight to keep everything weighed down during fermentation.
-It will slowly produce a layer of dark brown liquid called tamari, which can be drained off after fermenting to be used like soy sauce.
+It will slowly produce a layer of dark brown liquid called tamari.
+This can be drained off after fermenting to be used like soy sauce.
 (Yum!)

 9. Store the miso in the fridge once you start using it.
 It should last for several years.